-In this guide, you will find step-by-step instructions with pictures and video on how to change Mercedes-Benz serpentine belt.
-For instructions on how to change belt and tensioner, follow our guide on How to change Mercedes-Benz tensioner.
+In this guide, you will find step-by-step instructions with pictures on how to change the Mercedes-Benz serpentine belt on V6, V8, and V12 engines.

-The instructions on how to change Mercedes serpentine belt (also known as Drive Belt, Poly V Belt) apply to all Mercedes-Benz cars with six and eight-cylinder gasoline engines such as M112, M13, M272, M273 etc. Changing Mercedes-Benz serpentine is an easy task, and requires less than 30 minutes.
+The instructions on how to change Mercedes serpentine belt (also known as Drive Belt, Poly V Belt) apply to all Mercedes-Benz cars with six and eight-cylinder gasoline engines such as M112, M13, M272, M273, etc. Changing Mercedes-Benz serpentine is an easy task, and requires about 30 minutes.

 What you will need